centreon/centreon-documentation/versioned_docs/version-22.10/installation/installation-of-centreon-ha/installation-4-nodes.md

     password: "@MARIADB_CENTREON_PASSWD@"
 ```

-And then you need to restart gorgone and cbd_central_broker resources to changes take effects.
+And then you need to restart the gorgone and cbd_central_broker resources for changes to take effect.
 Restarting gorgone resource will restart all resources below, so using the following command:

 ```bash